The Ambleside Farmers Market is a medium-sized market featuring food vendors and artisan products on Sundays at Ambleside Park in West Vancouver.

 Ambleside Farmers Market

-The 2020 the season runs from Sunday, May 3rd, until Sunday, November 1st.
+The 2020 season ran from Sunday, May 3rd, until Sunday, November 1st.
+Exact dates for the 2021 season are to be confirmed.

 The market takes place in the parking lot at West Vancouver’s Ambleside Park, which is at the foot of 13th Street just a block or so south of Marine Drive.
 This is a new venue for the market.
 Until a couple of years ago it was in the middle of a street about three blocks away.